When Do I Need Foot Surgery?

 With that said, here are common reasons why you might need foot surgery.

 Conservative Methods Just Aren’t Cutting It

 As we previously noted, there are many conservative treatment options that can yield significant results for a variety of conditions.
-At our practice, our recommendations might range from simple rest and stretching exercises, to more advanced treatments such as laser therapy and shockwave therapy.
+At our practice, our recommendations might range from simple rest and stretching exercises, to more advanced treatments such as laser therapy.

 In the majority of cases, conservative forms of treatment will be enough to significantly improve most problems within several months.
 Sometimes, however, a problem will not respond well enough to continue down that path.
 If we run out of reasonable conservative options, surgery might then become a consideration.